 Students can find ERes documents by searching their course number or instructor’s name in the library catalog.
 If there is a password associated with the documents, it will be provided by the instructor.

-Instructors should bring all books, articles, or packets to be placed on reserve to the Circulation Desk on the fifth floor of the Library Learning Center.
-They will be asked to fill out a form specifying the course(s) and semester(s) for which the materials will be reserved.
+Instructors should fill out a form specifying the course(s) and semester(s) for which the electronic materials will be available via ERes.

 You will also need the following forms (below):